Alexander Watson (historian)

 Alexander James Watson (born 12 July 1979) is a British historian.
 He is the author of three books, which focus on East-Central Europe, Germany and Britain during World War I. His most recent book, The Fortress: The Great Siege of Przemysl was praised by The Times newspaper as a "masterpiece".
 His previous book, Ring of Steel: Germany and Austria-Hungary at War, 1914-1918, won numerous awards.
 Currently Watson is Professor of History at Goldsmiths, University of London.

 Education

-In 2000, Watson received his Bachelor of Arts (hons) degree in Modern history from Exeter College, Oxford.
-He began his doctoral degree in 2001 at Balliol College, Oxford, and completed in 2005.
+Watson attended the Merchant Taylors' School, Northwood from 1992 to 1997.
+In 2000, he received his Bachelor of Arts (hons) degree in Modern history from Exeter College, Oxford.
+He worked as a research assistant for Niall Ferguson for a year before starting his doctoral degree under Ferguson's supervision in 2001 at Balliol College, Oxford.
+He completed his thesis titled The chances of survival: personal risk assessment and attitudes to death among German and British soldiers in the Great War, 1914–1918 in 2005.
 From 2005 to 2008, he was a Clare Hall, Cambridge Research Fellow.
 For three years, starting in 2008, Watson was a British Academy Postdoctoral Fellow at the University of Cambridge.
-In 2010, he was a College Research Associate at St. John's College, Cambridge.
-Watson was a Marie Curie Intra-European Fellow at the University of Warsaw in Poland from 2011 to 2013.
+In 2010, he was a College Research Associate at St. John's College, Cambridge, and from 2011 to 2013 a Marie Curie Intra-European Fellow at the University of Warsaw in Poland.